nikonikolov/gre-flashcards/README.md

-# GRE Flashcard
+# GRE Flashcards

+Webapp for studying GRE Flashcards

+## Running

 ```
-python -m SimpleHTTPServer
+cd gre-flashcards
+./run.sh
 ```

-Then go to page http://127.0.0.1:8000/
+Then go to page http://localhost:5000

+Use `ctrl+shift+r` for refreshing in order to bypass the browser cache